|United States Postal Service®

 Due to the limitations of the current systems, the overall Package Services results are presented without any weighting.
 That is, no attempt was made to use the measured pieces to represent the entire Package Services population.
 These results represent the service performance for all measured Package Services pieces during the quarter.

-National Package Services performance was 85.3 percent, which is 1.2 points higher than the annual target of 90.0 percent.
-In FY2020 Quarter 1, 98.6 percent were delivered within the service standard plus three days, which is 0.7 points higher than the same period last year.
+National Package Services performance was 80.7 percent, which is 4.6 points lower than the same period last year.
+In FY2021 Quarter 1, 92.5 percent were delivered within the service standard plus three days, which is 6.1 points lower than the same period last year.

-In FY2020 Quarter 1, seven districts had scores at or above the target of 90.0.
-The Western Pennsylvania District led in performance with 95.4 percent on time.
-The Eastern Area achieved the highest performance of the seven areas, with an on-time score of 88.2 percent.
+In FY2021 Quarter 1, Pacific Northwest Division led in performance with 84.2 percent on time.
+Western Region achieved the highest performance of the two regions, with an on-time score of 81.8 percent.

 |Nation FY2009 Annual||84.6||90.9||94.6|